ongzhixian/learnBlockchain/_docs/02-npm-cli.md

     `npm rebuild` to run the build and recompile changes in the app/ folder.
     `npm run start` to start the web-pack development server for React.
     It opens a new browser window for the React project.

+This wallet-enabled Web3 provider creates your secret mnemonic and connection network address.
+You'll also need fs to read from your file system.

+npm init
+npm install fs
+npm install @truffle/hdwallet-provider